 Starting your own firm is a challenge.
 Structuring it to survive is a formidable task.

-While operating a professional practice poses many risks to the design professional, considering insurance to manage those risks is just one of many important considerations.
-The AIA Trust develops and gathers helpful resources, tools, and benefit programs to guide you in assessing, avoiding, and managing your risks — now and into the future.
+Operating a professional practice poses many risks to the design professional–-and insurance is just one of many ways to manage those risks.
+The AIA Trust develops helpful resources, tools, and benefit programs to guide you in assessing, avoiding, and managing your risks, as you start out and as you succeed.
 Find out how to get started and run your own successful firm.

 FOR YOUR FIRM & EMPLOYEES:

 - Business Owners Insurance including General/Commercial Liability and Property & Casualty; additional coverage may be added.

 - Professional Liability Insurance